Cookie preferences

 1. Long wait times - in-store queues, phone support, or website loading time.

-2. Complicated website or app navigation.
+2. Complicated website or app navigation due to poor UI/UX design.

 3. When customers need help finding the necessary information to make an informed decision, such as product details, pricing, or return policies, it can cause confusion and dissatisfaction.